ScottGriz/perf-test-scripts/README.md

          ```
          The user will be prompted for the credentials of the AD user with privileges to generate the signed certificates.
 The user name **must** be provided in the form `<DOMAIN>\<username>`.

-      3. __Use the toolkit to create a local CA and self-sign the certificates__
+      3. __Use the toolkit to create a local self-siged CA and issue the necessary certificates__

          **This option is very insecure and only recommended for tests**. _Do not use this in customers' environments._
          <p>Using this option the toolkit will create new Certificate Authority credentials (a private key and self-signed certificate) and will use it to sign all the other cluster certificates.
 The CA credentials are stored in the security warehouse used by the toolkit.